 16 June 1998, Businessman Poddy Shein (pictured) dies.

 Herman Louis Shein, affectionately known to all as “Poddy”, had a great sense of humour, and would have appreciated the fact that he came into and left this world on two iconic dates.
 According to the obituary in the Diamond Fields Advertiser he was born on 11 November 1913 (later known as Armistice Day that ended World War I in 1918) and he died aged 85 years on 16 June 1998 (Youth Day that commemorates the Soweto Uprising of 1976).
 However, other sources including his ID number, state that he was born on 9 November 1912.
-At the time of his death he was the oldest surviving old boy of Christian Brothers College Kimberley and had enjoyed their centenary celebrations in 1997.
+At the time of his death he was the eldest surviving old boy of St Patrick’s Christian Brothers College Kimberley and had enjoyed their centenary celebrations in 1997.

 His parents were Israel and Girlie and there were three sons born to the union – Abe, Poddy and Bennie.
 His father Israel (Issy) and brother Bennie were butchers, while elder brother Abe was a medical doctor.

 He married Henrietta Sarah (Girlie) Haberfeld on 20 October 1946.
 Married for 52 years Girlie would die shortly after her beloved Poddy.

 Poddy served in World War II with the artillery, and in Kimberley had his own business specialising in furniture and electrical goods.
 Although the Kimberley business closed several years before his demise there were still Poddy Shein stores operating in Klerksdorp, Kuruman and Vryburg in 2017.